Ron-Madan/Portfolio/Visual Sorter/README.md

 This is a Visual Sorter Program.
 It visually demonstrates how various Sorting Algorithms, such as Bubble Sort, Selection Sort, Insertion Sort, and Quick Sort, operate.

-Here is a demo of the program in action:
+Here is a demo of the program in action (Quick Sort, 68 Data Points):

 --> https://youtu.be/WakcyVawh8c

-This is a screenshot of the program midway through the sorting process, using the 'Quick Sort' Algorithm:
+This is a screenshot of the program midway through the sorting process, using the 'Quick Sort' Algorithm, with 68 Data Points:

 <img width="1174" alt="Sorting Process" src="https://user-images.githubusercontent.com/37419003/192167937-a29b0c45-e225-45de-9ec9-92621a27be95.png">